teristam/openephys-fileIO/README.md

 Further example can be seen in the `example_*.py` python scripts.

+For ease of use, this repo contains some Python module from the original [analysis-tool](https://github.com/open-ephys/analysis-tools) repo

 ### TODO
 - Event data are not yet supported in writing of binary file